NDA Syllabus 2025

 Complex number10-15

-The General ability test comprises two papers English and General Knowledge.
-The English paper consists of 200 Marks while the General Knowledge is of 400 Marks.
+The General Ability Test comprises two parts English and General Knowledge.
+The English part consists of 200 Marks while the General Knowledge is of 400 Marks.

-The question paper in English will be designed to test the candidate’s understanding of English.
-The syllabus covers various aspects like as given below:
+The English question paper will be designed to test the candidate’s understanding of English.
+The syllabus covers various aspects as given below:

 TopicNo. of QuestionsNo. of Marks